Lucyjpjones/lj-fscr/testing.md

 **5. View individual product details**

-Each individual product page displays the products image, name, colour, price, rating, description and available sizes.
+Each product detail page displays the product's image, name, colour, price, rating, description, and available sizes.
 There is also a quantity selector, the ability to add a product to bag or redirect back to the products page.

 <img src="media/us-4.png">

 **6. View individual programme details**

-Each individual programme page displays the programme image, name, price, rating, description, what's included and reviews.
+Each programme detail page displays the programme's image, name, price, rating, description, what's included, and reviews.
 There is also a quantity selector, the ability to add a programme to bag or redirect back to the programmes page.

 <img src="media/us-5.png">